stephencoe/pagescrape/README.md

+# Not intended for public use.
+Test purposes only
 ### Start PHP CLI Server

 The simplest way to get started if you are using PHP 5.4 or above is to start the internal PHP cli-server in the root directory: